ktorio/ktor-documentation/topics/autoheadresponse.md

 [//]: # (title: Auto Head Response)

-## Feature
-The corresponding feature that provides this functionality is `AutoHeadResponse`
 ## Description
-Ktor has the ability to automatically respond to `HEAD` request for every route that has a `GET` defined.
+The `AutoHeadResponse` feature provides us with the ability to automatically respond to `HEAD` request for every route that has a `GET` defined.

 ## Usage
 In order to take advantage of this functionality, we need to install the `AutoHeadResponse` feature in our application

 ```kotlin
 ```
-{src="/feature/autohead/src/AutoHead.kt" lines="11-19"}
+{src="/feature/autohead/src/AutoHead.kt" include-symbol="main"}

 In our case the `/home` route will now respond to `HEAD` request even though there is no explicit definition for this verb.